jharding/bearhug/README.md

 Bearhug
 =======

-Bearhug wraps text patterns with configurbale html tags.
+Bearhug wraps text patterns with configurable html tags.
 It's fast, flexible, and best of all, has no dependencies.

 Download